History of Houston: Early 21st century

 The city's major sports teams were using outdated stadiums and threatened to leave.
 Eventually, in 1996, the Houston Oilers did so after several threats.
 The city built Enron Field (now Daikin Park) for the Houston Astros.
-Reliant Stadium, now NRG Stadium, was erected for the NFL expansion team Houston Texans.
+Reliant Stadium was erected for the NFL expansion team Houston Texans.

 Tropical Storm Allison devastated many neighborhoods as well as interrupted all services within the Texas medical center for several months with flooding in June 2001.
 At least 17 people were killed around the Houston area when the rainfall from Allison that fell on June 8 and 9 caused the city's bayous to rise over their banks.

 In October 2001 Enron, a Houston-based energy company, got caught in accounting scandals, ultimately leading to collapse of the company and its accounting firm Arthur Andersen, and the arrest and imprisonment of several executives.

-In 2002, the University of Houston celebrated its 75th anniversary with an enrollment of 34,443 that fall semester.
-At the same time, the University of Houston System celebrated its 25th anniversary with a total enrollment of over 54,000.
+In 2002, the University of Houston celebrated its 75th anniversary with an enrollment surpassing 32,000 students.
+The flagship campus at that time had expanded to include the Texas Center for Superconductivity, the Texas Learning and Computation Center, the Arte Publico Press, and the Moore's Opera House.
+Among the university's satellite campuses at that time was University of Houston-Downtown.

 The new international Terminal E at George Bush Intercontinental Airport opened with 30 gates in 2003.

 The Toyota Center, the arena for the Houston Rockets opened in fall 2003.

 METRO put in light rail service on January 1, 2004.
 Voters have decided by a close margin (52% Yes to 48% No) that METRO's light rail shall be expanded.

 In 2004, the Mayor of the city was Bill White and Houston unveiled the first Mahatma Gandhi statue in the state of Texas at Hermann Park.
 Houston's Indian American Community were cheerful after 10 years, in 2010, when the Hillcroft and Harwin area were renamed Mahatma Gandhi District in honor of Mohandas Karamchand Gandhi as that area is the center of Indian commerce.